Mizuno and Chayama

-Mizuno and Chayama (水野と茶山) is a Japanese yuri manga series written and illustrated by Yuuta Nishio.
+Mizuno and Chayama (水野と茶山) is a Japanese manga series written and illustrated by Yuuta Nishio.
 The manga was serialized in Enterbrain's monthly seinen manga magazine Comic Beam from October 2018 to December 2019.
 The story follows Mizuno and Chayama, two high school students who find themselves on either side of a political divide in their rural town.

 Plot

 Mizuno and Chayama are student who live in a rural town that has become divided over the years, one part believes that the local tea industry is polluting the water, and the other believes the money brought in by the tea industry is too important to the local economy hamper it with pollution concerns.
 Mizuno's father is against the tea industry and is running for mayor, while Chayama's father owns the tea company being questioned for pollution.
 Despite warnings from their fathers not to associate with each other, Mizuno and Chayama begin a relationship in secret.